Rationale for the Extrapolation Procedure in Selected Configuration Interaction: A non-linear extrapolation formula

 \section{A non-linear extrapolation formula}

-The insights from our two-state model suggest that a non-linear functional form is more suitable for extrapolating SCI data.
+The insights from our two-state model suggest that a non-linear functional form {may be} more suitable for extrapolating SCI data.
 The separation of the model and perturbation space in SCI means that the relationship between $\Evar$ and $\Ept$ is not as straightforward as the model system.
 However, as more determinants are added to the model space, the variational wave function follows a path towards the exact ground state that is likely to resemble Eq.~\eqref{eq:2linv}.
-The concave form of Eq.~\eqref{eq:2linv} suggests that a linear extrapolation procedure will generally underestimate the exact correlation energy.
-Therefore, we propose a new non-linear extrapolation formula
+The concave form of Eq.~\eqref{eq:2linv} suggests that a linear extrapolation procedure will generally underestimate the exact correlation energy {and that any two-point linear fit would provide an upper bound to the exact energy.} Therefore, we propose a new non-linear extrapolation formula

 where $a$, $b$, and $c$ are fitting parameters.
 This expression corresponds to a form of quadratic approximant, which has been previously used in the resummation of divergent perturbation expansions. \cite{Marie2021,Goodson2012,Goodson2019,Mayer1985} Crucially, Eq.~\eqref{eq:nonlinear} reduces to a linear fit for $\abs{\Ept} \ll \abs{\frac{c}{2b}}$ and can reproduce the observed non-linearity for larger $\Ept$.
 The fitted value of $a$ provides the estimate for the FCI result.